toddledev/documentation/docs/07-styling/04-conditional-styles/index.md

 Class-based styling is only available for HTML elements, not for components.
 :::

-### Classes in toddle
+### Classes in Nordcraft
-Unlike some other tools, classes in toddle are scoped to the element where they're defined:
+Unlike some other tools, classes in Nordcraft are scoped to the element where they're defined:
 - Styles added to a class only apply to the specific element where they're created
 - Classes are not automatically shared between elements
 - For reusable styles across multiple elements, create components instead